-- a) selection and characteristics of the corporate governance model (traditional, onetier, two-tier); - b) size, composition and appointment of the Board and term of its members; - c) definition of the shares' administrative and equity rights; - d) percentages relative to the exercise of the measures aiming to protect non-controlling interests;
+b) size, composition and appointment of the Board and term of its members:

+c) definition of the shares' administrative and equity rights:

+d) percentages relative to the exercise of the measures aiming to protect non-controlling interests;
-as the current corporate governance system was found to meet the company's needs.

-3.14 // ADDITIONAL CORPORATE GOVERNANCE PRACTICES (pursuant to Art.
-123-bis, par.
-2, lett. a) second part of TUF)
+3.14 ADDITIONAL CORPORATE GOVERNANCE PRACTICES (PURSUANT TO ART.
+123-BIS, PAR.
+2, LETT.
+A) SECOND PART OF TUF)